 Groot was created by Dick Ayers, Stan Lee and Jack Kirby and first appeared in Tales To Astonish 13 (1960).
 Groot has changed from a (perhaps misunderstood) menace to the Earth to a friendly guardian who protects the innocents.
 In his first appearances he can speak, but eventually he could only say the words "I am Groot".

 Revival: Versus the Hulk

 Eventually, Groot resurfaced when his body was taken by the Collector, a cosmic creature that collected different rare species from the universe.
-It was him that revived Groot once more.
+It was he that revived Groot once more.
 Groot was freed from captivity when the Mole Man used his powers to free the collected creatures from the Collector.
 This included Groot.
-Groot roomed the earth for some time fought against the Incredible Hulk, along with a number of other Marvel Monsters.
-He was however soon defeated and faded into obscurity, not being heard from in a long time.
+Groot roamed the earth for some time and fought against the Incredible Hulk , along with a number of other Marvel Monsters.
+He was, however, soon defeated and faded into obscurity, not being heard from in a long time.

 The Howling Commandos

 Groot was eventually seen again when he was recruited/apprehended by the Howling Commandos, a division of SHIELD that was a team composed of monster-like heroes.
 Despite his ability to hide in plain sight by looking like a tree, he was caught because he did not smell like a tree.
 Groot helped the monster team on a handful of missions.
 Eventually, Groot was freed from SHIELD custody and returned to Kree space.